 The video clips are legitimate interviews that malicious actors modified with deep fake technology.
 As a result, they were able to use the person’s voice in a custom script they wrote.
 For example, in one of the videos, Musk promotes BitVex and claims he invested $50 million into the fake trading platform.

 However, you don’t have to be an eagle-eyed viewer to spot the fake transcript.
-Elon Musk’s lips move in accordance with the scammers’ script.
+If you pay close attention, you’ll notice that the deep fake makes the person’s speech match the script of the threat actor.

 BitVex’s Different Tells